supriyajayaram24/gitlab/README.md

 # gitlab
-this is a repository to demonstrate github clonic
+this is a repository to demonstrate github cloning